asaaki/vote-schulze/README.md

 Very easy: The reason is, that voters can leave out candidates (they give no special preferences).

-So, vote-schulze needs to know, how many real candidates are in the voting process.
+So, schulze-vote needs to know, how many real candidates are in the voting process.

 Okay, for Array inputs it's currently a little bit overhead, because the voters array normally should have the size of the candidates count.
 See it as an visual reminder while coding with this gem.